How to Apply to Lower School

 Penn Charter requires that children applying to pre-Kindergarten have turned four years old before September 1 of the year they enter Penn Charter; for kindergarten applicants, five years old; for first grade applicants, six years old.

-The deadline for first-round consideration is Dec.
-14, 2018.
-The deadline to complete an application for consideration in the second-round is Feb.
-4, 2019.
+The deadline to complete an application for first-round consideration is Dec.
+10, 2019.
+Applications completed subsequently will be considered for any remaining spaces on a rolling basis.
 The greatest availability of spaces for new students in the Lower School's entry points of pre-Kindergarten and kindergarten is in the first round.
 If you plan to apply for financial aid, we strongly recommend completing your child's application in the first round.

 Submit the application for admission online and look for an email acknowledging its receipt the next business morning.